CTL: Cash Conversion Cycle

 To calculate the CCC, you’ll need to calculate three key metrics:

-You want data for your company and 1 or 2 competitors.
+You want to collect data for your company and 1 or 2 competitors.

 - Income Statement: Sales, Cost of Goods Sold